 Injuries on Site

 The top priority on every building site has to be safety.
-All precautions and protocols must be implemented to protect workers and visitors on site.
+Implement all precautions and protocols to protect workers and visitors on site.
 In addition to implementing good safety practices, having building insurance is also important.
 It is essential that your Workers Compensation is accurate and all sub-contractors are covered.
 General Liability is also very necessary in the event your business is sued for negligence.

 Theft and Vandalism